-Ajman University Celebrates Excellence at Annual Honors Assembly Recognizing Exceptional Talent and University-Industry Collaboration
+Ajman University Celebrates Excellence At Annual Honors Assembly Recognizing Exceptional Talent And University-Industry Collaboration

-(MENAFN- Orient Planet Group) AJMAN, JANUARY 13, 2025: Ajman University, a leading non-profit institution in the UAE, honored its outstanding students, faculty, staff, partners, and stakeholders at a dazzling Honors Assembly at the Sheikh Zayed Center for Conferences and Exhibitions on the University campus.
-The event was a veritable showcase of excellence, innovation, and collaboration, reinforcing Ajman University’s reputation as one of the top universities in the UAE and the Arab region.
+(MENAFN- Mid-East Info) Ajman University, a leading non-profit institution in the UAE, honored its outstanding students, faculty, staff, partners, and stakeholders at a dazzling Honors Assembly at the sheikh Zayed Center for conferences and Exhibitions on the University campus.
+The event was a veritable showcase of excellence, innovation, and collaboration, reinforcing Ajman University's reputation as one of the top universities in the UAE and the Arab region.

 “The annual Honors Assembly at Ajman University demonstrates excellence in higher education at its best.
 Bringing unique and innovative methods to excel in teaching, academics, research, industry collaboration, and societal impact, Ajman University, together with its esteemed partners, is crossing newer milestones of academic excellence and contributing to the UAE's vision of a knowledge-driven society,” said Dr. Karim Seghir, Chancellor of Ajman University.